lcsavb/lcsavb.github.io/content/posts/2023-01-02-refactoring-code.md

 Hello, everyone!
 Today, I want to talk about a technical aspect of my project and the evolution of my code.

+# From lame, through loop to dictionary comprehension

 The goal: to create a Django form responsible for making a new prescription.

 And the problem is fairly simple: each prescription may have up to 4 drugs and each drug may have a different quantity and posology for each of 6 months.